The EESC issues between 160 and 190 opinions and information reports a year.

 12. Can I do a traineeship outside of the normal traineeship periods?

 The dates for long-term traineeships are fixed and cannot be changed.
-Short-term traineeships are flexible and may take place at any moment of the year.
+Short-term traineeships are more flexible and may take place at any moment of the year, except July and August

-13. What is the difference between long and short traineeships?
+13. What is the difference between long-term and short-term traineeships?

-Short-term traineeships last for a minimum of 1 month and a maximum of 3 months are unpaid and can take place at any time of the year.
+Short-term traineeships last for one, two or three months and can take place at any time of the year, except July and August.

-1. I haven't got my final diploma yet – can I apply?
+1. I haven't got my diploma yet – can I apply?

-To apply for a long-term traineeship you must hold a recognised university-level degree attesting to the completion of at least three years of studies, or a certificate confirming that you have already achieved a level of education corresponding to three years of university study, by the closing date for applications.
+To apply for a long-term traineeship, you must hold a recognised university-level degree of at least three years of studies, attested by a diploma by the closing date for applications.

 2. I am 33 years old – can I apply?